 This is the third chapter of the chronicle From beyond the seas – A history of the Alfort family

 Erik Alfort’s father-in-law Gabriel Gyllenståhl is one of the most interesting personalities of his time, and perhaps also a somewhat misunderstood person, as his childhood has recently been shown to have been very different from what had previously been supposed.
 Indeed, he seems to have been the son of entirely different parents from what has been thought hitherto.
 He married wealth, and had the skill that allowed him to invest cleverly and make more money at a time when money was scarce among the nobility.
-He eventually achieved nobility for himself, but he never had a surviving son, despite marrying twice, so the line became extinct with his decease.
-He also witnessed some remarkable events, such as an illegal duel which ended in cold-blooded murder, the revenge burning of an entire village during wartime, and an alleged capture of the Danish war chest, which is supposed to have made him immensely rich at a stroke.
+He eventually achieved nobility for himself, but he never had a surviving son, despite marrying twice, so the line went extinct with his decease.
+He also witnessed some remarkable events, such as an illegal duel which ended in cold-blooded murder and the revenge burning of an entire village during wartime.
+According to a wide-spread legend he is also supposed to have captured the Danish war chest, which is supposed to have made him immensely rich at a stroke.
 But are the legends really to be believed?

 Gabriel Gyllenståhl (25/10 1644 – 1705) and his noble wife Maria Margareta Fahnehielm may be considered a second founding couple, due to the immense importance of their wealth and status for the future of the family.
 On the 3rd of April 1701, Erik Alfort married their daughter Maria Sophia Gyllenståhl.
 He was by then 42 years old and still by all accounts a bachelor, having spent most of his life at sea.
 His noble bride was a girl of 19.